- 1 Kinds Of Coffee Beans

-They’re affordable compared to the other beans but rounded in shape with the extreme levels of caffeine.
-Their plants grow larger in hot weather in usually average heights above sea level, so they are less prone to diseases.
+They’re affordable compared to the other beans but rounded in shape with extreme levels of caffeine.
+Their plants grow larger in hot weather at usually average heights above sea level, making them less prone to diseases.

 3- Liberica Coffee Beans (Coffea Liberica)

 Another type of coffee bean is liberica beans which have a sharp and bold taste with a fruity aroma of a smoky flavour profile as woody.
-These beans need humid climatic conditions at low altitudes to produce a sufficient quantity of beans to fulfill the gap in the market.
-It is rare to get the perfect quality liberica nuts with having a floral taste.
+These beans need humid climatic conditions at low altitudes to produce a sufficient quantity of beans to fill the market gap.
+It is rare to get the perfect quality liberica nuts with a floral taste.

 While growing, this plant becomes larger in height than arabica and robusta, so its cherries adopt an irregular shape.
 Previously in the nineteenth century, Coffea Liberica was one of the top beans; then, there was a fungal disease, coffee rust, discovered in their plants.
 It caused the downfall of the arabica plant all over the land since they lost their popularity.

-Some Coffee enthusiasts who tried these beans enjoy the taste, and on the other hand, a few drinkers admire the peculiar, crazy, and sneaky sip at the end.
+Some Coffee enthusiasts who tried these beans enjoy the taste, while a few drinkers admire the peculiar, crazy, and sneaky sip at the end.
 In Philippine society, these beans are known as “kapeng barako” or coffee barako.
 It means “macho stud,” and it is served in black.

 4- Excelsa Coffee Beans (Coffea Excelsa)